The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Oregon, US

 English

-Jenny Wilson is a Pediatric Neurologist and a Pediatrics provider in Portland, Oregon.
-Dr. Wilson has been practicing medicine for over 18 years and is rated as an Experienced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-Her top areas of expertise are Hereditary Spastic Paraparesis, Spastic Paraplegia Type 7, Aphantasia, and Wolf-Hirschhorn Syndrome.
+Jenny Wilson is a Pediatric Neurologist practicing medicine in Portland, Oregon.
+She has been practicing medicine for over 18 years.
+Dr. Wilson is rated as an Experienced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Spastic Paraplegia Type 7, Hereditary Spastic Paraparesis, Aphantasia, and Wolf-Hirschhorn Syndrome.

 Experienced in Alternating Hemiplegia of Childhood